IevaDivane/IevaDivane/README.md

  # Hi, I’m Ieva Dīvāne, programmer from Latvia!:wave:

 - :sunny: I’m enjoying the frontend world and a little bit touched backend.
 - :woman_student: The latest knowledge I gained is React, Vue and Angular.
-SCSS are my favorite *[girly thing]* , but I am willing to learn and make beauty in code as well.
+SCSS is my favorite *[girly thing]* , but I am willing to learn and make beauty in code as well.
 Skilled in HTML, SCSS, JavaScript and TypeScript
 - 📫 There is my LinkedIn profile.
 Feel free to contact me - https://www.linkedin.com/in/ieva-divane/

      ## Some previews of my works 👀